 Teaching English one-to-one is very different to classroom teaching.
 However, armed with the right teaching techniques and approach, it’s possible to overcome the challenges of teaching English one-to-one and for both teacher and student to enjoy the one-to-one teaching experience.

 “One-to one teaching can encompass the best and the worst aspects of teaching”

 – Priscilla Osborne, author of Teaching English One to One

-Teaching English One to One contains comprehensive case studies, examples and forms you can use and adapt accordingly.
-As well as tried and tested teaching techniques for managing students and your teaching time.
+Packed with practical examples for you to use and adapt, Teaching English One to One contains comprehensive case studies, examples and forms you can use and adapt accordingly.
+It also includes tried and tested teaching techniques for managing students and your teaching time.

 With whole chapters on different methods of giving feedback and correcting errors; teaching business English; homestay teaching and teaching children and teenagers, this handy guide covers every aspect of teaching one-to-one.